Typhoon Nepartak (2003): Impact

+Philippines

 On its first landfall, the tropical storm buffeted the eastern-central Philippines with damaging winds gusting up to 160 km/h, heavy rainfall, and rough seas.
 At least 20 provinces experienced adverse or dangerous weather, with the worst conditions concentrated over the islands of Samar and Masbate.
 While structural and crop damages were limited, local infrastructure and transportation suffered the greatest.
 Nepartak's winds caused complete power outages on Samar, Masbate, and nearby Marinduque, affecting their entire collective population of nearly four million individuals.
 Many schools were closed.
 The storm forced the cancellation of nearly two dozen domestic flights to and from the region, and at least 120 ferries and other vessels sought shelter in ports around the Manila, Bicol, and Visayas regions.
 On those ships were more than 5,000 people who became stranded until safe passage could be made.
 By November 15, five deaths had been confirmed in the Philippines, four the result of electrocutions from downed powerlines.
 Immediately following the disaster, President Gloria Macapagal Arroyo made assisting the stranded passengers in coastal ports a priority.
 According to the PAGASA in its post-storm report, a total of 13 people died, 5 others remained unaccounted for, and 11 sustained injuries.
 One newspaper reported that a motorized craft in the Tañon Strait capsized at the height of the storm, forcing the rescue of 11 people.
 Another source also describes the sinking of a boat with at least 13 survivors and one fatality.
 It is not clear whether these accounts cover the same incident.